-Adequate space is needed in between dishes to ensure each item is clean and to avoid unnecessary strain on your dishwasher.
+When you load your dishwasher, leave adequate space between dishes to avoid unnecessary strain on your dishwasher.
 If you are unsure how to load it correctly, refer to the owner's manual to help maximize the cleaning power of each cycle.

 Air-Dry Your Dishes

-If you are not in a hurry, air-dry your dishes rather than using the heat cycle which uses more energy and places additional strain on the appliance.
+If you are not in a hurry, air-dry your dishes rather than using the dishwasher’s heat cycle, which uses more energy and places additional strain on the appliance.

-Your dishwasher can be used to clean more than just dishes, but before placing other items inside make sure they will not cause any harm to the unit.
-Our fellow Neighborly® brand partner, Molly Maid®, has a great list of 15 common household items your dishwasher can handle.
+Your dishwasher can be used to clean more than just dishes, but before placing other items inside, make sure they will not cause any harm to the unit.
+Our fellow Neighborly® brand, Molly Maid, has a great list of 15 common household items your dishwasher can handle.